qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 This makes it possible to make the tests less susceptible to small changes in the outlines at the borders of gaps.

-When *Allowed Gaps* are enabled, an additional fix :guilabel:`Add Allowed Gap` for detected gap errors is available in the geometry validation dock, where gaps are reported during digitizing.
+When *Allowed Gaps* are enabled, an additional button (:guilabel:`Add Allowed Gap`) for detected gap errors is available in the geometry validation dock, where gaps are reported during digitizing.
-If the :guilabel:`Add Allowed Gap` fix is activated a new polygon with the geometry of the detected gap is inserted on the *Allowed Gaps Layer*.
+If the :guilabel:`Add Allowed Gap` button is pushed, a new polygon with the geometry of the detected gap is inserted into the *Allowed Gaps Layer*.
 This makes it possible to quickly flag gaps as allowed.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.